QCessa/Bank-Marketing-Campaign-Analysis/README.md

 This analysis aims to inform on the success and failure rates of the previous marketing campaign done by Porty B’s banking institute, to guide future marketing initiatives.

 ## DATA SOURCE
-The dataset used was sourced from the bank's internal campaign records and provided by Intern Pulse, comprising 4,483 client interactions with 17 attributes namely age, job, marital, education, default, balance, housing, loan, contact, day, month, duration, campaign, pdays, previous, poutcome, y.
+The dataset used was sourced from the bank's internal campaign records and provided by Intern Pulse, comprising 4,483 client interactions with 17 attributes, namely age, job, marital, education, default, balance, housing, loan, contact, day, month, duration, campaign, pdays, previous, poutcome, y.

 https://github.com/QCessa/Bank-Marketing-Campaign-Analysis/blob/Master/Porty%20B's%20Marketing%20Analysis.xlsx